Potatoritos/funnyitem/README.md

 Make a sword able to parry by combining it with a shield in a smithing table.

-Note that you cannot use offhand shields while holing an able-to-parry sword.
+Note that you cannot use offhand shields while holding an able-to-parry sword.

 ## Parrying